tshepang/blog/content/many-many-recent-movies.md

 well-executed (see the battle on the hallway).
 The conman is given a wonderful performance.

-*Human Nature* has moments which make me wanna call it a masterpiece, but it loses steam along the way.
-Patricia Arquette makes me wanna fuck a hairy woman, and the ape boy is given a very entertaining performance.

 Another movie that runs out of steam, though rather too soon, and also becomes unbearably dull and lame is *Shane* (1953), which I watched only because I once read the novel it's based on some time ago.
 It's too